Apologies for the Grinch-like tone of this post, but it's news you need to know.

 Net short positions in the euro have been reduced, she said, calling it "a healthy development."
 Short yen positions are also smaller — but they remain very large, at $13.2 billion.
 Also, Sutton said, "the continued build in gross shorts suggests an unrelenting desire to position for weakness into year end."
 That ought to work well if incoming Prime Minister Shinzo Abe continues to call for stimulus moves — but any bullish event could have dramatic consequences.

 It would be one thing if the end of the year were promising to be sleepy.
 But Sutton has rattled off for me several things that could keep currencies hopping:

 "Central banks, any hint that the Fed is shifting away from QE," she said.
-"Europe, if there is no progress on the banking union or politicians look unwilling to negotiate for President Draghi's four pillars (economic, political, monetary and fiscal unions.)
+"Europe, if there is no progress on the or politicians look unwilling to negotiate for President Draghi's four pillars (economic, political, monetary and fiscal unions.)
 Geopolitical risk, any spike in geopolitics that drives volatility higher would see positioning unwound."
 And of course, Congress has brought us the 'fiscal cliff' impasse.

 Good luck out there.

 Tune In: CNBC's "Money in Motion Currency Trading" airs on Fridays at 5:30pm and repeats on Saturdays at 7pm.

 Talk back: Tell us what you want to hear about - email us at firstname.lastname@example.org.